IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 * Enter "admin" as a Collaborator and select the user from the drop down list.
 Then click on the `Add to list` button.

 > **NOTE:** We are adding the user that configured the machine learning instance for OpenScale monitoring.
 In this case, the user is the admin user.
+If the user is someone other than Admin, then that user should be added as a collaborator here

 ![Deployment space collaborators](doc/source/images/deploymentSpaceAddCollaborator.png)